DaniCh-Coder/Data_Analysis/data-cleansing.md

 WHERE city IN ('CDMX', 'Mexico City', 'D.F.');
 ```

+To delve deeper into data standardization (which is part of the data cleansing process), let's take as an example a [**customer database example**](customer-data-standarization.md) that has the following dimensions:
+Customer Id., Name, Identity document, adress, postal code, e-mail, phone, date.

 ### 3. Data Validation
 Here, business rules are applied to ensure that the data is correct.